onnx/onnx/docs/Broadcasting.md

 as long as the input tensors are broadcastable to the same shape.
 ONNX supports two types of broadcasting: multidirectional broadcasting and unidirectional broadcasting.
-We will introduce these two types of broadcasting respecitively in the following sections.
+We will introduce these two types of broadcasting respectively in the following sections.

 ## Multidirectional Broadcasting

-In ONNX, a set of tensors are multidirectional broadcastable to the same shape if one of the followig is true:
+In ONNX, a set of tensors are multidirectional broadcastable to the same shape if one of the following is true:
 - The tensors all have exactly the same shape.
 - The tensors all have the same number of dimensions and the length of each dimensions is either a common length or 1.